KurtArdal/money_tracker/Readme.md

 Money Tracker
 ---
+Python reads csv files downloaded from sparebanken møre, and adds them to a mysql database.
+---

-Written in javascript or PHP
+Written in python and html

 Mysql